World Modeling for Autonomous Wheel Loaders: Conclusion

 \section{Conclusion}

-This paper shows the feasibility of learning models to predict the outcome of a loading given the local shape of the pile and the choice of control parameters for automatic bucket-filling.
-The models should be applicable for automatic planning and control of high-performance wheel loading.
-Future research should focus on handling more complex materials and testing the use of these models in optimal planning.
-This will help to understand the specific requirements on model accuracy and inference speed.
+This paper shows the feasibility of learning wheel loader world models that predict the outcome of single loading cycles given the local shape of the pile and the choice of control parameters for automatic bucket-filling.
+The proposed models can be used for automatic planning and control to maximize the net performance of a sequence of loading cycles predicted through repeated model inference.
+Topics left to explore in future work include handling more complex materials and how the proposed methods can be used for optimal planning.
+The latter would also provide better insight into model accuracy and inference speed requirements.